Articles

 There was once a caching problem in a project I am working on.

-The hash of some posts are used as cache keys.
+The hash of some posts is used as cache keys.
 According to the document, I expect Object#hash will return different numbers if any attribute changes.
 But the cache just won’t refresh.

 To figure out that problem, let’s start with two posts (in rails console):